 Every day, libraries play host to kids completing research projects or seeking homework help on the computers.
 They make it possible for kids who don’t have access to the Internet at home to still benefit from the resources the Internet provides.
 Kids don’t have to stress if a teacher gives them an assignment or schedules a test online because they know the library is there to help.
 Many libraries have even started to lend out tablets for use in the library so kids can get a chance to play educational games, read digital texts, and become acclimated with the latest technology.

-They Provide a Sense of Community
+2. They Provide a Sense of Community

 In many communities, the local library is one of the most popular meeting places.
 Kids might meet at the library to work on a project or see friends from school when they stop by in the afternoon.
 Libraries also foster a sense of community by providing programs for kids and teens.
 They host story times for young kids and book clubs for teens.
 Sometimes libraries host special concerts or show movies for different age groups.
 They may even host a LEGO club or a robotics club.
 All of these activities give kids the chance to have fun in safe, positive environment and help them connect with other kids in their community.

 Many libraries bring their programs out into the community too.
 Some take bookmobiles into local communities so kids can check out books without having to go to the library.
-Some partner with local events attractions for kids to design programs that show kids how reading relates to different aspects of life.
+Some partner with local events or attractions for kids and design programs that show kids how reading relates to different aspects of life.
 For example, a librarian may visit the local zoo and read a story about snakes before the zookeeper brings out a snake for kids to see or a library may set up a booth with books about going to the doctor at a local health fair.

-They Teach Responsibility and Accountability
+3. They Teach Responsibility and Accountability

 Getting a library card can be a special moment for kids.
 It is something that belongs just to